yungkipreos/Min-CaLM/README.md

 To use Min-CaLM's code, the following python libraries must be imported: numpy, astropy.io, pylab, scipy.optimize, matplotlib, scipy, decimal.

 ## Debris Disk Spectrum Requirements
 Min-CaLM has several assumptions regarding the format of the target debris disk spectrum.
 It assumes that the spectrum's data file is in a two-column format where the first column is the wavelength data and the second column is the flux data, and also that both of the columns are in increasing order (according to the wavelengths data column).
+The wavelength range of the debris disk spectrum should be around from ~5 to ~45 microns.

 To perform mineral compositional analysis on a debris disk spectrum, there must be prominent silicate mineral features present.
 Below is an example of a debris disk spectrum with no silicate mineral features:

 <img src="/HD192758_Debris_Disk_Spectrum.png" width = 300 >

-And below is an example of a debris disk that displays prominent silicate mineral features:
+And below is an example of a debris disk spectrum that displays prominent silicate mineral features:

 <img src="/HD15407_Debris_Disk_Spectrum.png" width = 300 >

+The absence of these features could be for a number of different reasons.
+One possible explanation of this absence is that the dust/debris particles within the disk are too large.